-The Tsawwassen BIA was formed in January 1991 with the mandate to build and maintain a strong business community, and to promote the commercial district, so that our businesses thrive and prosper.
-The 'uptown area' of Tsawwassen along 56th Street and 12th Avenue is the heart of town; with over 250 businesses ranging from retail shops, award-winning restaurants & unique coffee shops, and a variety of professional services across our town - from Centennial Beach to Tsawwassen Springs; and from the Canada/US border up to Highway 17 in our southern-most community of Delta, BC.
+The Tsawwassen Business Improvement Association was formed in January 1991 with the mandate to build and maintain a strong business community, and to promote the commercial district of Tsawwassen (Delta), so that our businesses thrive and prosper.
+The 'uptown area' of Tsawwassen along 56th Street and 12th Avenue is the heart of town; with over 250 businesses ranging from retail shops, award-winning restaurants & unique cafes, and a variety of professional services - from Centennial Beach to Tsawwassen Springs; and from the Canada/US border up to Highway 17 in our southern-most community of Delta, BC.

-Josh Jensen, Secretary-Treasurer (Sublime Art Supplies & Gallery)
+Josh Jensen, Treasurer (Sublime Art Supplies & Gallery)

 Dr. Joan Hansen, Director at Large (Tsawwassen Optometry Clinic)

 Cara Thien, Director at Large (Cara Thien Personal Training)

 Mike Saysell, Director at Large (Thrifty Foods)

 Rob Gillespie, Director at Large (Muscle Memory)

 Tyson Parrett, Director at Large (Tsawwassen Springs)